 The :EMACS mode uses a subset of standard Emacs keybindings.
 Note that these may alter menu shortcuts, to prevent them from conflicting with the Emacs keybindings.

 Allegro CL is available in modern mode (case-sensitive, lowercase preferred) and ANSI mode (case-insensitive, uppercase preferred).
 Images with different modes are supplied with the Allegro CL distribution (except the Trial distribution which has only ANSI mode, through you can build a modern mode image).
 You may run Allegro CL with the IDE in either modern mode or ANSI mode (there are separate Start menu items for each mode).

-The modules for the IDE and for Common Graphics are separate.
+The modules for the IDE and for Common Graphics are separate (the separation occurred in release 8.2).
 The IDE is not needed in applications.
 The separation of CG and the IDE allows the IDE to easily be left out of an application.
 Symbols naming functionality in the IDE are in the ide package.
-Note that the common-graphics-user package (which is the current package whne the IDE comes up) does not use the ide package.
-You must qualify ide package symbols to refer to them.

 The cg package has been divided into several dozen subsidiary packages.
 All documented symbols in the subsidiary packages are also exported from the cg package.
 Programmers therefore do not need to deal with the subsidiary packages specifically.
 Programmers will see the packages listed in the Package List window and when a symbol is described (using describe or the standard keyboard equivalent Control-Shift-D), but in general the subsidiary packages can be ignored.

 The subsidiary packages are associated with individual modules.
 This division into subsidiary packages and modules also allows applications to load only the functionality needed for the application.